borjablanco/BHDonostia_2020_fNIRS/README.md

 The goals of the project will be split into two different parts and days.
 Days 1-3:

-Implement gPPI algorithms based on the current implementation using Parametric Empirical Bayes estimation available in SPM12, and adapt this formulation to deal with the fNIRS data structure.
-Moreover, alternative implementation of the deconvolution algorithm based on stability selection will be explored also based on current code available in Matlab.
+Implement gPPI algorithms using Parametric Empirical Bayes estimation available in SPM12, and adapt this formulation to deal with the fNIRS data structure.
+Alternative implementation of a deconvolution algorithm based on stability selection will be explored.
 Milestone: Compute gPPI at the channel-level and global-level for several datasets.

 Days 4 and 5:

 Learn and understand the implementation of DCM for fNIRS available in SPM12 (see chapter 46 of SPM12 manual, and related articles).
-Using the gPPI results, formulate and implement different models within the DCM framework.
+Using the results of gPPI analysis, formulate and implement different models within the DCM framework.
 Milestone: Perform DCM data analysis in several datasets and interpret the results.
 Comparison between gPPI and DCM.
-Good first issues:

 ## Recommended Readings: